[You can be who you want to be.

-Have you ever had a conversation with someone who dropped such a precious gem of wisdom, you knew you would never forget it?
+This realization began with a conversation with someone who dropped such a precious gem of wisdom, I knew you would never forget it?

-Fast forward to a couple years later and, yup, it’s still very true and relevant, and you actually never did forget it.
+Fast forward to a couple years later and, yup, it’s still very true and relevant, and I actually never did forget it.

-That’s exactly what happened to me when I sought help from a mentor, Tunisia Mitchell, for a job application.
-Seeing the discomfort I had in explaining who I was and what I had to offer to the company, she said:
+When I sought help from a mentor, Tunisia Mitchell, for a job application, I felt really uncomfortable in explaining who I was and what I had to offer to the company.
+She looked at me and said:

 “You know you are whoever you say you are, right?”

 Inner voice: Not really, but hey it did feel right – I just never thought about it that way.